root-project/web/manual/fitting/index.md

 _**Example**_

-To print the fit probability, parameter names/values, and errors, use:
+To print the fit probability, parameter names, values, and errors, use:

 {% highlight C++ %}
    gStyle->SetOptFit(1011);